zextras/tech-doc/source/_includes/adminpanel/domains.rst

 record.
 Users can then log in to the domain using only their usernames, without the domain.

 To each virtual host you can associate an **SSL certificate**.
+|product| supports the upload multiple SSL certificates and associate
+them for different domains, a procedure that requires only a few steps.

 Select the virtual host, then click :blue:`LOAD AND VERIFY CERTIFICATE`.
 In the dialog, you can choose whether to enter the three files of the authorisation chain (i.e., the *Domain Certificate*, the *Certificate CA Chain*, and the *Private Key*) in the first or copy the content of the individual files in the appropriate fields.
-Click :bdg-primary:`VERIFY` to verify the certificates: if everything is correct, notification :bdg-success:`The certificate is valid` will appear.
+Click :bdg-primary:`VERIFY` to verify the
+certificates: if everything is correct, notification :bdg-success:`The certificate is valid` will appear.
 To use the certificate, click the :bdg-primary-line:`I WANT TO USE THIS CERTIFICATE` button to upload and use the certificate.
 Again, a notification will be shown (:bdg-success:`The certificates have been saved`).
-To complete the procedure: if you are on a Single-Node, restart it otherwise you need to restart the node on which the **Proxy** is installed;
+To complete the
+procedure: if you are on a Single-Node, restart it otherwise you need to restart the node on which the **Proxy** is installed;

 You can :red:`REMOVE` or :blue:`DOWNLOAD` the certificates by clicking the appropriate button above the certificates themselves.